stephencweiss/stephencharlesweiss.com/content/blog/2018-12-20/charts-colors-and-complements-oh-my.md

 }
 ```

-Okay, now we’re getting places!
+Okay, now we're getting places!
 The problem was that function `hsv_to_rgb()`.
 How did it work?
 Queue rabbit hole number two.

 ## HSV, HSL, and RGB

 When it comes to computers, colors are just numbers.
 But which numbers we use and how they relate was a source of hours of learning this week.
 Starting with the the wikipedia page on [HSL and HSV](https://en.wikipedia.org/wiki/HSL_and_HSV) and branching out from there.
 Now that I had a bit of background on how the different color systems related, I needed to be able to go from one to the next.
 Two resources were intensely valuable on this front:

   1. The [Converting To RGB](https://en.wikipedia.org/wiki/HSL_and_HSV#Converting_to_RGB) section on the Wikipedia page
   2. [RapidTables](https://www.rapidtables.com/) is a site that will convert these numbers for you one at a time.
 They also include the derivations on their page for the interested parties (like me!).
 With those references, I was able to write my own `hsv_to_rgb` (as well as several others - see my full list at the end of the post) — and understand _why_ it worked the way it did.
 At least for the most part!

 ## Putting Complements Into practice